Integrated whole-body Lymphatic Drainage Massage,

 Our body has 10 liters of lymph fluid, which takes about 5 days to circulate under normal conditions.

-LDM speeds up this circulation, helping to get rid of the toxins (metabolic waste) sooner and firing up immune system.
+Massage speeds up this circulation, helping to get rid of the toxins (metabolic waste) sooner and firing up immune system.

 Typically, your lymphatic system collects your lymph and returns it to your heart via a network of vessels and nodes.
 When something disrupts this process, lymph collects in your arms, legs, ankles or other parts of your body, making them swell.